mattyv/JazzyOrderBook/README.md

             break;
         }
         Guard g(_lock);
-        generate new front of book.
+        generate new front of book.kinda like a rehash to centre the book. update meta data about end of end of top of book tick values.
-        swap it in;
       }
     }